 - Adventure activities

 - Communication-based activities

 - Equine therapy (on an ancillary extra cost basis)

 Family Program: Because the devastation of prescription drug addiction is rarely limited to the afflicted individual, we are proud to offer a Family Program once every other month.
 This program features psychoeducation and process groups that are designed to help family members address their own needs as they prepare to support their loved one during the post-treatment phase of his or her recovery.

 Clients who can benefit from step-down support after they have completed Phase I treatment for prescription drug addiction at Wellness Resource Center may choose to enroll in Phase II care, which is an intensive outpatient program, or IOP.
 Phase II participants can attend part-time treatment and receive case management services while continuing to live in our client housing.
 After completing Phase II, clients who desire a transitional living environment with a semi-structured support system may choose to enroll in Phase III.

+Wellness Resource Center is your choice for prescription drug addiction treatment when you or your loved one asks the question: what is the best rehab near me?
 Among the many benefits of rehab at Wellness Resource Center is that we provide a seamlessly integrated spectrum of extended care services, all of which are provided by the same highly qualified members of our treatment teams.
 With no maximum limit on length of stay at our rehab center, Wellness makes it possible for each client to receive a consistent continuum of care that is designed and delivered with the sole purpose of preparing him or her to successfully pursue lifelong recovery.